JustgeekDE/ESP8266-devBoard/README.md

 This is a small badge-like breakout board with onboard RGB LEDs.
 The aim of this board is to provide an easy to use playground for the V-01 version of the ESP 8266 module, while still being able to be used as a general interface board.

 The chip reset of the ESP8266 is only released after the 500mA has been successfully negotiated.

+Since a FT230X is used, the UART interface is lacking the DTR signal.